 Just because summer is over doesn’t mean you can’t enjoy Glacier National Park.
-Some of the more popular Glacier National Park Winter Activities are cross-country skiing and snowshoeing.
-For those looking for a more challenging Glacier National Park Winter Activity, mountain climbing might be what you’re looking for.
-You can plan either day trips or an extended back country experience.
-To make it possible for every adventurer to have a wonderful experience, cross-country skiers and snowshoers are asked to maintain separate tracks.
+A couple of the more popular Glacier National Park Winter Activities are cross-country skiing and snowshoeing.
+For those after a more challenging Glacier Park winter activity, mountain climbing may be for you.
+Whatever activity you like, and whether you decide on a day trip or an extended back country experience, there’s plenty to do and see.
+To make it possible for every adventurer to have a wonderful experience, cross-country skiers and snowshoers are instructed to maintain separate tracks.

 Severe weather, lack of snow, winter rains, or melting conditions can quickly alter the difficulty of any cross-country ski trail.
 Most ski trails are not marked so a topographic map is very helpful.
 When you plan to travel on less popular trails, plan to break trail and register at the trailhead registration boxes.

 Skiing on frozen lakes is very dangerous and not recommended.
 Avoid hypothermia by drinking liquids, staying dry, carrying survival gear, wearing layers of clothing, and snacking frequently.
 Be alert to symptoms of drowsiness and confusion.
 Avoid areas prone to avalanches.

 Human contact with wildlife only adds stress to their already difficult winters so please avoid them when possible, and be aware that you are in bear and mountain lion country.